PeerAssets/papi/README.md

   - Will remove relevant decks/cards from db and re-calculate deckstates.
 * Asynchronous Tasks with Flask and Redis Queue
   - Start the server and run deck/card loading simultaneously
+* Suppress `Connection refused`
+  -POST requests to papi:5555/alert from walletnotify during peercoind load and before application has started.

 ## Download